Imgur/Hermes/README.md

 Hermes shows all queued up notifications at once, with an easy way to swipe through them (it will animate through them automatically if you don't touch any notifications for 3 seconds)

+###Components
+- **Hermes** (public)

+  You will use Hermes.sharedInstance to post Notifications.
+You can tell Hermes when to *wait()* and collect notifications and when to *go()* and post notifications as soon as Hermes has any.

+- **Notification** (public, extendable)

+  A Notification is a model that has attributes like text, image, sound, and color.
+You can extend or subclass Notifications and use them in custom NotificationViews

+- **NotificationView** (public, extendable)

+  A NotificationView is a UIView that displays Notifications.
+Hermes lets you subclass and display your own NotificationViews that match your app's style.

+- **BulletinView** (protected)

+  The BulletinView is a UIView that shows 1 or many NotificationViews.
+Hermes does not let you subclass and use your own BulletinView.

 ###How to use
+1. Make one or many Notifications
+2. ```hermes.postNotifications([...])```

+###Sample code
 ```swift
 // uses Hermes singleton
 let hermes = Hermes.sharedInstance